vinceskahan/v5wiki/Onewire-sensors.md

 The owfs module for weewx uses the python bindings (python-ow) for the [OWFS 1-Wire support library](http://owfs.org/)

-The owfs software itself can be installed if you like, but it is not necessary; the owftpd, owhttpd, and owserver services are not used and do not need to be running.
-In fact, it is safer to leave those services disabled to ensure that they do not conflict with weewx when it attempts to read one-wire devices.
+The owfs software is not necessary for the original python-ow module; for those earlier versions the owftpd, owhttpd, and owserver services are not used and do not need to be running.
+In fact, it is safer to leave those services disabled to ensure that they do not conflict with weewx when it attempts to read one-wire devices using the python-ow module.

-The ow-server may be installed in some cases where it will act as an intermediary to owfs.py It can be an alternative to the python-ow module where that might be misbehaving.
-The driver is being adapted for the pyownet module and that works well with the owserver.
+On the other hand, the conversion to python3 and the disappearance of the equivalent python3-ow bindings, and their replacement with the pyownet module has made the owserver an essential requirement.
+The owserver component of OWFS needs to be configured and running so that the weewx owfs driver can use it to access the hardware interface.

+pyownet and owserver can be also be used with python2.x versions

 ## Driver or Service
 There are two basic approaches to collecting data from one-wire devices: driver or service.